|Title:||Head Coach/Offensive Coordinator|

 |Overall Record:||at CMS: 26-28, .481|

 Kyle Sweeney is in his seventh year at the helm of Stags Football.
 In that time, the program has seen an impressive transformation.
 In his first three years, the Stags were young and rebuilding.
 The Stags finished the 2014 season 5-4.
 Most impressively from 2013 to 2014, the Stags improved their net score against all nine opponents.
 The 2015 Stags finished second in the SCIAC at 7-2 with losses by three and five points.
 Included in those seven wins was a game that had one of the all-time fantastic finishes in college football history.
 Down 42-29 with 29 seconds left on the game clock, the Stags scored two offensive touchdowns in the last 28 seconds of the game, capping the scoring with a defensive safety for 45-42 win.
 In 2016, the Stags finished 7-2 for the second consecutive year and head into 2017, 17-4 in their last 21 games.

 Sweeney came to CMS after two years as the defensive coordinator at the University of Chicago.
 During those two years, Chicago enjoyed their best season since 1998 and back to back winning seasons for the first time since 2001.
 In 2010 Chicago won the University Athletic Association title outright.
-Coach Sweeney's defense finished last season with national rankings of second in sacks and third in tackles for loss, as well as leading the conference in rushing defense.
+Coach Sweeney's defense finished that season with national rankings of second in sacks and third in tackles for loss, as well as leading the conference in rushing defense.

 Coach Sweeney was the head coach at MacMurray College in Jacksonville, Illinois for the 2007 and 2008 seasons.
 From his first to second season, the team was arguably the most improved team in the country.
 The scoring offense and defense improved a combined 29.5 points per game, including moving up more than 140 positions in three Division III statistical categories during his stay.